Yann-Brault/splc-artifact/README.md

 - Go to this url: [http://localhost:5050/](http://localhost:5050/) to access the main application.

-In both cases, if the docker execution goes well, the replicator should see a prompt similar as the following:
+In both cases, if the docker execution goes well, the replicator should see a prompt similar to the following:

 ```
 CONTAINER ID   IMAGE           COMMAND                  CREATED        STATUS                  PORTS                                       NAMES
 7d83851b7ce6   splc-artifact   "uvicorn app.main:ap…"   1 second ago   Up Less than a second   0.0.0.0:5050->5000/tcp, :::5050->5000/tcp   splc-application
 ```

-### How to run application without Docker (full installation, Linux only)
+### How to run the application without Docker (full installation, Linux only)

 In a terminal, in the project directory: